This extension works only with the standalone machine agent.

 - v$session - v$sesstat - v$sysmetric - v$system_wait_class - v$waitclassmetric

-all of which are, to the best of our knowledge, not subject to additional licensing of the Oracle Diagnostics Pack.
-See Oracle's "Options and Packs" documentation: http://docs.oracle.com/cd/E11882_01/license.112/e10594/options.htm#CIHIHDDJ
+all of which are, to the author's knowledge, not subject to additional licensing of the Oracle Diagnostics Pack.
+See Oracle's "Options and Packs" documentation: https://docs.oracle.com/cd/B28359_01/license.111/b28287/options.htm#DBLIC138

-Find out more in the AppSphere community.
+Find out more in the AppDynamics Exchange community.